pulumi/pulumi-hugo/themes/default/content/docs/concepts/inputs-outputs/apply.md

 Duration: 21s
 ```

+Exporting the value will enable you to see the full list and format of the properties of the VPC resource once it has been created.
+All of these properties are of type Output[T], meaning if you want to access the plain value of a specific property, you will need to use the second method: {{< pulumi-apply >}}.

 {{% notes %}}
-Note: You can see a full example of the JSON output by viewing [this gist](https://gist.github.com/toriancrane/e84368a1aa1684390ce34224e8291743).
+You can see an example of the full JSON output by viewing [this gist](https://gist.github.com/toriancrane/e84368a1aa1684390ce34224e8291743).

-You can learn more about Stack Outputs by refering to [the Stack Outputs and References tutorial](/docs/using-pulumi/stack-outputs-and-references/).
+You can also learn more about Stack Outputs by refering to [the Stack Outputs and References tutorial](/docs/using-pulumi/stack-outputs-and-references/).
 {{% /notes %}}

-Exporting the value will enable you to see the full list and format of the properties of the VPC resource once it has been created.
-All of these properties are of type Output[T], meaning if you want to access the value of a specific property, you will need to use the second method: `apply`.

 ## Accessing single outputs with Apply

-To access the _plain_ (or returned) value of an output, use {{< pulumi-apply >}}.
-This method accepts a callback that will be invoked with the plain value, once that value is available.

 Let's say we want to print the ID of the VPC we've created.